rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 Ethereum is just one of the several efforts to enable complex financial functions in a cryptocurrency.
 I like that one because it embeds Turing-complete programming framework - enabling to realtime evolve the smart contracts - but others may be "incorporated" at some point in the future: Namecoin, Mastercoin (now Omni), Colored Coins, Counterparty, Ripple, Cripti, NXT, and BitShares.
 Just to name a few.

+Some of those cryptocurrencies offload the cpu and load the memory, some others carry names or contracts.
+The technological domain (a triangle: cpu-memory-goodput) is not a problem: handheld devices are powerful enough to support end-to-end encryption (that in turn bypass inherent wireless unsecurity), wireless technologies too.
+The only question marks regard performance; and they can be answered on the go.

+I see danger in all of them because their ability to replicate things like "bonds", "futures", and a whole world of fancy financial inventions: contracts/promises that became moral hazard and creative destruction many times already in the human history.

 With very few exceptions I didn't hands-on any of them, yet; [I can't, yet](http://mfp19.github.io/2015/12/26/Profile.html#2015); my opinion is pretty empty of value.
 But this point was clear as soon as Bitcoin was out: it was a minimum tech for wider bunch of different uses.
 I've spotted DigiCash at the end of the 90s; I've spotted Ripple at middle 00s; BitCoin has been the most solid one.
 Theoretically.

-Some of those cryptocurrencies offload the cpu and load the memory, some others carry names or contracts.
-The technological domain (a triangle: cpu-memory-goodput) is not a problem: handheld devices are powerful enough, wireless technologies too.
-The only question marks regard performance; and they can be answered on the go.

-I see danger in all of them because their ability to replicate things like "bonds", "futures", and a whole world of fancy financial inventions: contracts/promises that became moral hazard and creative destruction many times already in the human history.

 # <a name="outcome"></a>Outcome: "tutto u cucuzzaru!"